NETWAYS/gitlab-training/day2/01_Workflows/07_Gitlab_Workflow.md

 ### Navigate into GitLab and create merge request

-GitLab puts the URL into the shell output on pushing the branch.
+GitLab puts the URL into the shell output when pushing the branch.

     @@@ Sh
     $ git push -u origin feature/docs-merge-request